IronicJuice/P3/README.md

 ------------------------------------------------------------------- Email ------------------------------------------------------------------

-you will need to replace the mail in line 211 Mail.SendMail(currentuserName, currentuserEmail, currentuserIdentifier, formInfo.Name, "example@gmail.com", 587);
+You will need to replace the mail in line 211:
+Mail.SendMail(currentuserName, currentuserEmail, currentuserIdentifier, formInfo.Name, "example@gmail.com", 587);
+to be able to recieve the unredacted pdf

+in Data.account.json for the groups you will need to input the wanted mail for each group instead of example@gmail.com